MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/configure-smb-over-quic-client-access-control.md

 #customer intent: As an administrator, I want to configure SMB over QUIC client access control in Windows Server so that I can restrict which clients can access SMB over QUIC servers.
 ---

-# Configure SMB over QUIC client access control in Windows Insider (preview)
+# Configure SMB over QUIC client access control in Windows Server 2022 Azure Edition and Windows Server Insider (preview)

 > [!IMPORTANT]
 > Windows Insider and Windows Server Insider builds are in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 SMB over QUIC client access control enables you to restrict which clients can access SMB over QUIC servers.
 Client access control creates allow and blocklists for devices to connect to the file server.
 Client access control gives organizations more protection without changing the authentication used when making the SMB connection, nor does it alter the end user experience.

-This article explains how to configure client access control for SMB over QUIC using PowerShell in Windows and Windows Server.
+This article explains how to configure client access control for SMB over QUIC using PowerShell in Windows 11 and Windows Server 2022 Datacenter: Azure Edition when they have installed March Update KB5035853 or KB5035857, respectively or are running a recent Windows Insider and Windows Server Insider build.

 To learn more about configuring SMB over QUIC, see [SMB over QUIC](smb-over-quic.md).